CDRouter User Guide

 Wireless Test Setup

 Another common test setup involves wireless on the LAN.
-In this setup CDRouter is configured to connect to the DUT’s LAN via an 802.11 a/b/g/n/ac/ax wireless interface.
+In this setup CDRouter is configured to connect to the DUT’s LAN via an 802.11 a/b/g/n/ac/ax/be wireless interface.
 CDRouter’s WAN test interface is still directly connected to the DUT via Ethernet.

 On certain systems running CDRouter 9.2 and later, support for testing multiple wireless clients on a single interface may be possible.
 Please see the Wireless LAN Configuration section for more information.